How to block websites on your Mac

 - Repeat steps 7 and 8 until you have typed all the URLs you want to block.

-- When you’re finished, press Ctrl+O and then Ctrl+X to save the hosts file and then close it.
+- When you’re finished, press Control-O and then Control-X to save the hosts file and then close it.

 dscacheutil -flushcachethen hit Return.
 That flushes the cache, meaning the web browser will have to refer to the hosts file.